-Despite this, Greyhounds are happy couch potatoes who will gladly lounge with you on the couch.
+Despite this, Greyhounds are a low-maintenance dog breed, who will gladly lounge with you on the couch.
 These gentle giants are caring, sweet dogs that are not as high-energy as you might think.
 A daily walk and occasional opportunity to run are enough to keep a Greyhound’s energy in check.

 The Maltese dog breed (and the beloved Maltipoo mix) is an ideal lap dog that loves spending time in their parent’s lap.
 They will need occasional grooming and require a short, daily walk to keep them happy.
 Maltese only weigh between four to seven pounds and can easily be carried around in a purse or picked up, making them easier to handle.